Student Employment is located in Room 2020, Old Main and can be contacted at 217-581-3712 or at email@example.com.

 Starting December 11, 2006, students will be paid bi-weekly on the same schedule as the civil service bi-weekly schedule.
 Students will be paid on a delayed 2-week schedule, the same as civil service bi-weekly.

 Hourly students will not have ending dates on their employment contracts if the student’s employment will continue.
 Student jobs will be active until the department completes a Student Job Termination form.
 However, if it is discovered from a report that a student has not been paid in 8-9 months, it will be assumed that the student is not working.
-That student will be terminated from the contract.
+That student's job will be terminated.

 It is the responsibility of the supervisor to see that the student employee has completed the required trainings.